 However, do not do the following:

-2. Rub them or massage them to increase blood flow (this can cause loss of flow to vital organs)
+- Rub or massage them to increase blood flow (this can cause loss of flow to vital organs).

 How to keep well and safe on your winter camping trip

-Campsites aren’t always the safest of places, it’s fair to say.
-Chopping wood, camping near water, tripping over guy ropes are all a part of the camping experience for some.
+Camping is a fairly low-risk activity, it’s fair to say.
+Injuries from chopping wood or tripping over guy ropes are the most serious it will usually get and are all a part of the camping experience for some.
 However, in winter things can get more serious, especially if you are out in the wilds.
-And of course, while we can’t watch over you all day and night, we can offer some sound advice on things NOT TO DO on your winter camping trip – as well as a few THINGS TO DO!
+And of course, while we can’t watch over you all day and night, we can offer some sound advice on THINGS NOT TO DO on your winter camping trip – as well as a few THINGS TO DO!

 - DON’T DRINK ALCOHOL UNLESS EVERYTHING HAS BEEN DONE.
 Do we really have to say this?
 Okay – so if you have been drinking, don’t swim, chop wood, cook or do any whittling of wood!
 Do it all first, then let your hair down.
 Alcohol seriously impairs judgment.